 Sheperds Pie or Pot Pie with shredded beef.

-I am no instapot guru, but linked is the instapot that I have which does the trick.
+Linked is the instant pot that I have which does the trick.
 It will fit a 3lb roast.
 It also will saute & slow cook, plus sets to ‘keep warm’ automatically after done cooking.
-Get my instapot here- Instapot 6 quart.
+Get my instapot here-Instapot 6 quart.

 More beef roast recipes